 The Uploader tool is designed to tackle the typically cumbersome process of importing data into TreePlotter™ INVENTORY that may or may not be the same format or have the same attributes as the standard INVENTORY format.
 This is done through a process called “crosswalking”.
 To begin, the data that you’d like to upload needs to be saved as either a .csv (comma separated value) file or as a shapefile compressed into a .zip file with all necessary pieces (at least the .shp, .sbf, .shx, .prj files).
 The Uploader can upload to any inventory layer in your application(point, polygon, or line data).
+If the data set has any multi-checkbox fields, check out our guide on preparing this data.

 Preparing the File: